 - Download another report every four months.
 Since you have three reports, you can space the downloads out throughout the year to enjoy year-round credit control.

-- Whenever you find errors that you need help disputing, contact your credit repair company.
+- Finally, whenever you find errors that you need help disputing, contact a credit repair company.
 You generally only need credit repair services when you have negative items to dispute.

 There are also key times when you may want to use credit repair before you make key financing decisions.
-Always review your credit reports and repair your credit, as needed:
+In addition, always review your reports and repair your credit, as needed:

 - Before you apply for any loan